code4koustav/ERA_V4-S9/Training-README.md

 - Virtual environment is at:
    source my-venv/bin/activate

- - Some python packages were installed after AMI image was created, so they got missed.. uv pip install albumentations
+ - Some python packages were installed after AMI image was created, so they got missed..
+   uv pip install albumentations
+   uv pip install tensorboard

  - Pull latest master on the git repo
  - Update hyperparams in main.py